Breast Cancer Surgery

 Modified radical mastectomy: Removal of the entire breast tissue along with the nipple and areola, as well as some of the underarm lymph nodes.

 Radical mastectomy: This is rarely performed now.
-It involves removal of the breast, nipple, areola, and the underlying chest muscles.
+It involves the removal of the breast, nipple, areola, and the underlying chest muscles.
 It’s typically reserved for cases where the cancer has spread extensively into the chest muscles.

 Skin-Saving Mastectomy → In certain instances, techniques are employed to preserve as much natural breast skin as possible while removing breast tissue.